Comment on page

 The trick is to add new the content, and then update a pointer to that content.
 So, there needs to be a way of having a mutable pointer.

-This is where IPNS comes in, the InterPlanetary Naming System (Name Service?).
+This is where IPNS comes in, the InterPlanetary Name System.
 IPNS is a simple service that uses your peer ID to point to a particular hash.
 This hash can change, but your peer ID doesn't.
 That means that you can point to content in IPFS that may also change, and people can still access it without needing to know the new hash before hand.